canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 uses only LTS images; however, non-LTS images, such as 15.10, may be made available for testing and as a way to "preview" the features of future LTS series.

+For 16.04 zero-day testing, you should use the 16.04 beta2 image or, once it's available (after April 14), the RC release.
+After the 16.04 GA release on April 21, you should delete all beta and RC releases from your MAAS server and instead use the GA release.
+You can install the latest version as described shortly.

 If you're running MAAS 1.8.2 or later, ``maniacs-setup`` registers the most recent point-release image in any series you download as the default OS for